-Submission of performance measures data is not required for the application.
+OJP does not require applicants to submit performance measures data with their applications.
 Instead, applicants should discuss in their application their proposed methods for collecting data for performance measures.
-Refer to the section "What an Application Should Include" on page 12 for additional information.
+Refer to the section "What an Application Should Include" on page 11 for additional information.